PLOS/ambraproject/Ingestible-Package-Guide.md

 1. `original` - The original image at its maximum resolution.
 2. `large` - Used in the stand-alone image view and the image viewer.
 Should be able to fit on a standard computer screen.
 3. `medium` - Used on the homepage.
 Should be less than half the size of the large version.
+4. `inline` - Used within the article body.
+Should be slightly smaller than the medium version.
-4. `small` - Used in issues and the current issue on the homepage.
+5. `small` - Used in issues and the current issue on the homepage.
 Should be less than half the size of the medium version.
-5. `inline` - Used for inline equations.
-Should be able to fit close to a line in the text.

 The sizes for these images are not strict and tweaking may be necessary.